The baby name Chance marries modern virtue names with a strong, capable sound.

 And, of course, a handful of names that sound like the English word Chance were also absorbed.
 These include the German Schantz, which – as luck would have it – can also refer to games of chance.
 But it may have other origins, too.

-One guess: A 1955 horse racing movie titled The Fighting Chance might be just enough to explain a birth or three.
+One possibility: A 1955 horse racing movie titled The Fighting Chance might be just enough to explain a handful of births.
 (Though there’s a Lucky Jim in the movie – but no one named Chance.)
+In 1955, five boys received the name.

 By 1959, Tennessee Williams had transformed two earlier one-act plays into Sweet Bird of Youth, the story of Chance Wayne.
 It became a 1962 movie starring Paul Newman as Chance.